Quakers Hill High School: Nirimba Collegiate Group of Schools

-The Nirimba Collegiate Group of Schools was established in 1999 and comprises Quakers Hill High School, and three other schools in the Blacktown area, i.e. Riverstone High School, and Seven Hills High School, and Wyndham College.
+The Nirimba Collegiate Group of Schools was established in 1999 and comprises Quakers Hill High School and three other schools in the Blacktown area, i.e. Riverstone High School, Seven Hills High School, and Wyndham College.
 The group is part of the Blacktown North - Educational Pathways Program (EPP) the focus of which is providing students with the tools to choose the higher education or career avenue that suits them.
 The schools in the collegiate operate independently of each other, but the four principals work closely together, sharing student intake.
 The Nirimba Collegiate is managed by the College Management Group (CMG).
-The collegate group has partnership with Nirimba TAFE and the University of Western Sydney, thereby offering students opportunities to undertake accelerated programs and career specific courses.
+The collegiate group has partnership with Nirimba TAFE and the University of Western Sydney, thereby offering students opportunities to undertake accelerated programs and career specific courses.